oshoval/snip/README.md

 1,2,...: executes the enumerated snip #

 ### Options supported:
---dry-run: only prints to screen without executing it.
+[--dry / -d]: only prints to screen without executing it.

--m: opens vi editor, after closing saved text is executed
+[-m / --modify]: opens vi editor, after closing saved text is executed

--d: show every line executed

 ### Using url (in raw format)